 Land use on the Project Site would be converted from agricultural and forested to industrial.
 Figure 2.2-2 shows the Proposed Project layout of the solar array and associated facilities; Figure 2.2-3 shows the proposed ground disturbance and exclusion areas.
-Within the Project Site, jurisdictional streams (except for several road crossings), wetlands (except for limited tree removal) and culturally-sensitive areas would be avoided.
+Within the Project Site, jurisdictional streams (except for several road crossings), wetlands (except for the possible loss of up to 1.33 acres of permanent wetland loss) and culturally-sensitive areas would be avoided.

 The surrounding area is primarily farmland and forested areas with some undeveloped land and low-density rural residential area.
 Conditions are not likely to change significantly over the next 20 years.
-As a relatively small portion of a very large land use category in the vicinity would be lost, the Proposed Action would have an overall minor adverse impact.
+As a relatively small portion of a very large land use category in the vicinity would be lost, the Proposed Action would have an overall minor impact.